xlladdins/xll/docs/Excel4MacrosA-D.md

 **ADD.COMMAND**(**bar\_num, menu, command\_ref**, position1, position2)

-Bar\_num    is the number corresponding to a menu bar or a type of shortcut menu to which you want to add a command.
+Bar\_num&nbsp;&nbsp;&nbsp;&nbsp;is the number corresponding to a menu bar or a type of shortcut menu to which you want to add a command.

   - > Bar\_num can be the ID number of a built-in or custom menu bar.
     > The ID number of a custom menu bar is the number returned by the